9. Tutorial: Branch Decomposition of a Reeb Graph

 • Attachment information: which earlier branch each endpoint belongs to (pointing to itself if it is a local min/max)

-This tutorial follows the branch decomposition viewpoint developed in Samira Jabry’s thesis, Unsmoothing of Reeb Graphs, Saint Louis University, 2025:
+This tutorial follows the branch decomposition definition from Samira Jabry’s thesis, Unsmoothing of Reeb Graphs, Saint Louis University, 2025.
+Further developments will be presented in forthcoming work.

 For the API and class reference, see the branch decomposition documentation page.